 - Service In Stone provides a bit of damage reduction when below 40% health and then provides a "martyrdom" type effect when you die, splitting damage and healing.
 We're all great players here so we don't really have to worry about that last part /cough.

 - Unbreakable Body is a decent "tech" soulbind for progression raiding when wipes are frequent.

-- Hold Your Ground is the final trait in the tree and pretty much the biggest reason to take it.
+- Hold Your Ground is the final trait in the tree which is great for survivability and output increase.

 The biggest purpose of this soulbind is really Hold Your Ground.
 It has extremely high uptime and doesn't require any extra work to activate.
-When you're casting you're naturally already standing still so you'll be firmly planted and easily benefiting from the 4% healing increase at almost all times.Calculator
+When you're casting you're naturally already standing still so you'll be firmly planted and easily benefiting from the 4% healing increase, this makes it a solid benefit for dungeons where surviving can be more challenging for Disc Priests but in raids you will prefer Theotar.Calculator